-We’re changing societal norms and forging a path for the women of the future.
+We’re embracing gender equity and forging a path for the women of the future.

 Discover the pioneering Manchester women who changed the world.

 Discover how our research is helping to address gender equality in the UK.